Eschatologue/CM_wiki/docs/class/ranger/hunter.md

 You gain one of the following feature options of your choice.
 Whenever you finish a **:rest-short: Short** or **:rest-long: Long Rest**, you can replace the chosen option with the other one.

-***Colossus Slayer.*** Your tenacity can wear down even the most resilient foes.
+**Colossus Slayer**  Your tenacity can wear down even the most resilient foes.
 When you hit a creature with a weapon, the weapon deals an extra 1d8 damage to the target if it's missing any of its Hit Points.
 You can deal this extra damage only once per turn.

-***Horde Breaker.*** Once on each of your turns when you make an attack with a weapon, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target, that is within the weapon's range, and that you haven't attacked this turn.
+**Horde Breaker**  Once on each of your turns when you make an attack with a weapon, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target, that is within the weapon's range, and that you haven't attacked this turn.

 ### Level 3: Hunter Spells (Optional)